SAMtoBAM/publicgenomes-to-buscophylogeny/README.md

 ## Step 3
 Run BUSCO on all genomes

+    ###First create a busco conda env for running BUSCO
+    #conda install -c conda-forge -c bioconda busco
+    #conda activate busco
+    ##needed to install muscle into the busco conda env and expecially the v5 version due to changes in the output formats
+    #mamba install -c bioconda muscle
     ###first run busco
     mkdir busco_analyses
-#######MORE COMMENTS FOR CREATING THE ENVIRONMENT (including adding ,muscle, trimal and mafft)
     conda activate busco
-    ##needed to install muscle into the busco conda env and expecially the v5 version due to changes in the output formats
-    #mamba install -c bioconda muscle

-    ##get all the genomes except for those outside of the penicillium and aspergillus genus such as fusarium
+    ##get all the genomes
-    ##the aspergillus genomes are kept as outgroups (only four of them)
+    ##the Penicillium genomes are kept as outgroups (only two of them)
-    ##for mucor use the busco library '-l fungi_odb10'
     ls genomes_renamed/*fa.gz | while read genome
     do
     genome2=$( echo $genome | sed "s/.fa.gz//g" | awk -F "/" '{print $NF}'  )